Sample Property Intelligence Snapshot

 This sample uses a realistic BC income property scenario.
 It is not a guarantee, inspection, appraisal, legal opinion, insurance opinion, tax opinion, or contractor estimate.

-1970s Nanaimo duplex with crawl space
+1970s Vancouver duplex with crawl space

 | Asset type | Residential income property |